GeekMasher/tracepath/README.md

 For one of my University projects, I was asked to create an application/script that could map the path from your local host to a server and plot the ip addresses it on a map (kml)

 # Install and Run
+You do not need to run this script if you have these things installed already.

+**Note:** If you haven't got the 'apt-get' package manager, then this will not work.

 Simply run the install.sh, this will install:
  * python - To run the code (you most likely have this installed already)
  * traceroute - To the traceroute section of the code
  * python-pip - To install 3rd party python libs

-Python-pip will install library's
+**Python-pip will install library's :**
  * requests - pulls urls (simular to curl)
  * simplekml - Generates and provides kml functionality

-**Note:** If you haven't got the 'apt-get' package manager, then this will not work.

 # Examples of commands: